 Life is a Beach

-Without doubt, the best attraction in Cape Town are the beautiful beaches, and they’re completely free to come and go as you please.
-There are some hotels and resorts that have their own private beaches, however they’re actually no more special than the long stretches of golden coastline.
-Furthermore, there are loads of activities to do at the beach too, from water sports catching up on your tan.
-A wonderful array of shops, bars and clubs look over the beaches too, meaning you can enjoy a cocktail or two as you gaze out onto the ocean, or simply lay back and listen to the music!
+Without doubt, the best attraction in Cape Town are the beautiful beaches.
+They’re completely free for you to come and go as you please.
+There are some hotels and resorts that have their own private beaches.
+However, they’re no more special than the long stretches of golden coastline.
+Furthermore, there are loads of activities to do at the beach.
+From water sports, to catching up on your tan, to shopping by the beach.
+A wonderful array of shops, bars and clubs look over the beaches.
+You can enjoy a cocktail or two as you gaze out onto the ocean, or simply lay back and listen to the music!

 Wine, Wine and More Wine

-If you enjoy wine, then you’ll know that South Africa – Cape Town especially – has some amazing vineyards that produce some of the best wines in the world (photo below is the vineyard of Cellars Hohenort Hotel and Spa).
-The vineyards are only a short distance from the city, meaning the owners don’t have to spend much money on transportation – thus, bottle prices are pretty cheap (which is always nice to hear).
-If you’re looking for a day excursion however, why not visit the vineyards, and learn the tricks of the trade from the expert South African distillers.
+If you enjoy wine, then you’ll know that South Africa – Cape Town especially – has some amazing vineyards.
+These produce some of the best wines in the world (photo below is the vineyard of Cellars Hohenort Hotel and Spa).
+The vineyards are only a short distance from the city.
+This means the owners don’t have to spend much money on transportation – thus, bottle prices are pretty cheap (which is always nice to hear).
+If you’re looking for a day excursion however, do visit the vineyards.
+Learn the tricks of the trade from the expert South African distillers.

-Although South Africa holds a vast wealth due to it’s diamond industry, there are still huge slums all over the cities, especially Cape Town.
+Although South Africa holds a vast wealth due to it’s diamond industry.
+There are still huge slums all over the cities, especially Cape Town.
 All of these slums are home to heavily disadvantaged children, with most not even attending school.
-There are plenty of volunteer organisations that work out of Cape Town, and they try and get tourists to spend an hour or two of their time teaching these kids skills, or simply to just play with them.
+There are plenty of volunteer organisations that work out of Cape Town.
+They try and get tourists to spend an hour or two of their time teaching these kids skills, or simply to just play with them.
 For example, if you enjoy watching and playing football, why not take a coaching session with a group of children!